mantamx/process_mnist_files/README.md

 **_UPDATE_**

 It seems that the solution is simply to add clusters.
 Although, _simply_ entails increased processing time for all the calculations when training / defining and later using the clusters.
-What surprised me a lot was that with a cluster count of 200 the 10000 test points could be classified with 90% accuracy.
-Moving clusters to 400 did not change much. testing the 10000 points is comparatively lightning fast.
+What surprised me a lot was that with a cluster count of 200 the 10000 test points could be classified with 89% accuracy.
+Setting clusters to 400 did not change much.
+Testing the 10000 points is comparatively lightning fast.

 The times in the table below provide only a rough comparison as my notebook running Windows was not always entirely dedicated to the tests.
 For example, the test in 3rd run took 12% longer than the second run to complete, although both are based on 200 clusters.

-A final point that I use an optimization by determining which features are zero accross all points of the training set. with more points in the training set the number or zero-features tends to decline.
+A final point that I use an optimization by determining which features are zero accross all points of the training set.
+With more points in the training set the number of common zero-features tends to decline.
 Centroid calculations are skipped for these features.
 For 20000 training points, 88 of the 784 features are zero accross all the points.
 For 40000 training points it is 71.

 |Training data|Clusters|Train dur [ms]|Loop exit|Loop iter|Test data|Test dur [ms]|Success|Error|
 |---:|---:|---:|:---:|---:|---:|---:|---:|---:|